Skip to main content

 “I know something that can help.”
 He flashed a smile as she frowned at him.

-Heer was dressed in a floral day dress for breakfast while she stood at the grounds and overlooked the decorations.
+Heer was dressed in a floral day dress for breakfast while she stood in the grounds and overlooked the decorations.

 “Stop it.”
 She had startled the man on the ladder, putting flower garlands on the drapes.
 “What are you doing?”